-Everyone requires a Chinese visa but the good news is that it is relatively straightforward to obtain although you should allow plenty of advance planning as ever.
-Normally visas are issued up to 3 months in advance of travel and are valid for stays of up to 30 days.
+Everyone requires a Chinese visa and you should book your appointment for the application a month in advance.
+Normally visas are issued up to 3 months in advance of travel and are valid for stays of up to 30 days (although UK, US and some other nationalities can now get longer visas).
 You need one blank page and minimum 6 months validity of your passport.
 Official confirmation of accommodation booked throughout your stay in China as well as proof of entry and exit from China (air or train ticket reservations) are required both of which we can provide.
 Visas take a 4 working days to process.

-Some nationalities are allowed to spend up to 72 hours in certain Chinese cities without a visa providing they are flying in and out of that city and hold an onward ticket and visa or permission of entry to the next country.
+Some nationalities are allowed to spend up to 144 hours in certain Chinese cities without a visa providing they are flying in and out of that city and hold an onward ticket and visa or permission of entry to the next country (which can’t be your own country).
 Of course, most taking a Trans-Mongolian trip will be either departing or arriving by train so this option is sadly not applicable.